espritoxyz/tool/docs/modes/error-detection-tests-generation-mode.md

+---
+layout: default
+title: Errors detection and tests generation mode
+parent: Modes
+nav_order: 1
+---

 As a static analyzer, `TSA` can operate in two modes: execution error detection for local smart contracts with report generation in [SARIF format](https://sarifweb.azurewebsites.net/) or test generation for [Blueprint](https://github.com/ton-org/blueprint) projects.
 For operating in this mode, use `tsa-cli.jar` or corresponding options in the Docker Container.

 ## Execution Error Detection

 In execution error detection mode, `TSA` accepts as input a contract file in one of the following formats: Tact (experimental) or FunC source code, or Fift assembler code, or BoC (compiled code).
-Optionally, it also accepts a [TL-B scheme](https://docs.ton.org/v3/documentation/data-formats/tlb/tl-b-language) for the `recv_internal` method (about TL-B schemes importance check [the internal design-document](design/tlb.md))).
+Optionally, it also accepts a [TL-B scheme](https://docs.ton.org/v3/documentation/data-formats/tlb/tl-b-language) for the `recv_internal` method (about TL-B schemes importance check [the internal design-document](../design/tlb.md))).
 For detailed input format information, use the `--help` argument.

 The output in this mode is a SARIF report containing the following information about methods that may encounter a [TVM error](https://docs.ton.org/v3/documentation/tvm/tvm-exit-codes) during execution: